All American Nightmare

 All American Nightmare is the third studio album by American rock band Hinder.
-Released on December 7, 2010 by Universal Republic Records, it is the band's successor to Take It to the Limit, which was released in 2008.
-All American Nightmare is significantly heavier in sound than either of the band's previous two records.
+It was released on December 7, 2010 via Universal Republic Records.
+The album is significantly heavier in sound than either of the band's previous two records, 2008's Take It to the Limit and 2005's Extreme Behavior.

+The album sold 35,000 copies during its first week on sale in the United States, and debuted at number 37 on the Billboard 200 albums chart.

 Production

 Hinder began recording the album in early 2010 with producer Kevin Churko.
 The band had originally selected Howard Benson to produce the album, but Churko was later hired for the role.
-According to singer Austin Winkler, he and drummer Cody Hanson wrote around 60 songs for the album, of which 10 were recorded for the standard release, and an additional two which are on the deluxe version of the album.
+According to singer Austin John Winkler, he and drummer Cody Hanson wrote around 60 songs for the album, of which 10 were recorded for the standard release, and an additional two which are on the deluxe version of the album.
 The writing process was different from what the band had done in the past; Winkler said that "We normally do whatever the label wants.
 But for this record, we had to do something different.
-We had to mix it up a little bit."
+We had to mix it up a little bit".

 The album was recorded in two parts; all music was recorded at Hanson's personal studio, while vocals, performed by Winkler, were recorded at his studio in Las Vegas.

-Winkler said that he was pleased with the album, saying that "I'm ecstatic about the album...I've never been more proud of a record than I have with this one."
+Winkler said that he was pleased with the album, saying that "I'm ecstatic about the album...I've never been more proud of a record than I have with this one".

-"I kinda went at it with the approach that I am a little hungrier, and took a more personal approach," Winkler told Alternative Addiction in a 2010 interview.
-"We went a little darker and a little heavier with this record, it's a little more real.".
+"I kinda went at it with the approach that I am a little hungrier, and took a more personal approach", Winkler told Alternative Addiction in a 2010 interview, "We went a little darker and a little heavier with this record, it's a little more real".

 Songs

-Winkler said that the band had intentionally modified the sound of the music on the album, intending for it to sound like "Southern rock with a twist, but still heavy."
-He said further that many of the songs on the album are dissimilar to one another, with "some unique songs on there."
-According to a writer from Youngstown, Ohio's The Vindicator, the songs ranged from "the rocking title track, the album's lead single, as well as the popish 'Hey Ho' and the ballad 'What Ya Gonna Do.'"
+Winkler said that the band had intentionally modified the sound of the music on the album, intending for it to sound like "Southern rock with a twist, but still heavy".
+He said further that many of the songs on the album are dissimilar to one another, with "some unique songs on there".
+According to a writer from The Vindicator, the songs ranged from "the rocking title track, the album's lead single, as well as the popish 'Hey Ho' and the ballad 'What Ya Gonna Do'".

 In addition to Winkler and Hanson, the band asked other musicians to be involved with the writing of several songs.
 Winkler said that "We went around and wrote with anybody we could think of, just to see what would happen and to get a different vibe.
-We knew we needed a different flavor and some different influences in there."
+We knew we needed a different flavor and some different influences in there".

 The song "Waking Up the Devil" was released on the Saw 3D soundtrack in October 2010.